bigcommerce/dev-docs/docs/api-docs/promotions/promotions-overview.md

 <!-- theme: warning -->
 > #### Consider a stop
-> If there is more than one promotion active at a time, setting the stop should be considered.
+> If there is more than one promotion active at a time, consider setting the stop.

 ### Apply once